Seniors’ Mental Health

 According to the Canadian Coalition for Seniors Health, more than two in five Canadian seniors living in LTC are diagnosed with or have symptoms of depression.

-Medications: Some medications used to treat chronic medical conditions can have side effects that impact mental health, such as causing depression or anxiety.
+Some medications used to treat chronic medical conditions can have side effects that impact mental health, such as causing depression or anxiety.
+Promyse Home Medication Review & Management service is designed to offer peace of mind, ensuring that your loved ones receive the right medications at the right times, in Kitchener, Waterloo, and Cambridge.

-Isolation: As seniors age, they may become isolated due to a decline in mobility or losing friends and family.
+As seniors age, they may become isolated due to a decline in mobility or the loss of friends and family.
 This isolation can affect mental health.

 Eat a healthy diet: A healthy diet ensures seniors maintain good mental health by providing the nutrients their bodies need to function correctly.